mishraraj1980/twitter-streaming-api-stats/README.md

 Application will print statistics in the following manner:

-*Total tweets -> 5.0
+Total tweets -> 5.0
-*Tweets containing odd number of words -> 3.0
+<br/>Tweets containing odd number of words -> 3.0
-*Percent of tweets containing odd number of words -> 60.000004
+<br/>Percent of tweets containing odd number of words -> 60.000004